Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that income in Earlwood SA2 is among the highest in Australia, with a median of $58,766 and an average of $81,759.
-This contrasts with Greater Sydney's median income of $56,994 and average income of $80,856.
-Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates would be approximately $66,176 (median) and $92,069 (average) as of September 2025.
-Census data reveals household income ranks at the 75th percentile ($2,163 weekly), while personal income sits at the 56th percentile.
-Distribution data shows that 27.9% of locals (5,057 people) fall into the $1,500 - 2,999 category, mirroring the broader area where 30.9% occupy this bracket.
-Higher earners represent a substantial presence with 35.7% exceeding $3,000 weekly.
-High housing costs consume 15.5% of income, but strong earnings still place disposable income at the 76th percentile and the area's SEIFA income ranking places it in the 8th decile.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that income in Earlwood SA2 is among the highest in Australia.
+The median income is $58,766 and the average income stands at $81,759.
+This contrasts with Greater Sydney's figures of a median income of $56,994 and an average income of $80,856.
+Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates would be approximately $66,176 for the median income and $92,069 for the average income as of September 2025.
+Census data reveals that household income ranks at the 75th percentile ($2,163 weekly), while personal income sits at the 56th percentile.
+Distribution data shows that the predominant cohort spans 27.9% of locals (5,057 people) in the $1,500 - 2,999 category, mirroring the broader area where 30.9% occupy this bracket.
+Higher earners represent a substantial presence with 35.7% exceeding $3,000 weekly, indicating strong purchasing power within the community.
+High housing costs consume 15.5% of income, though strong earnings still place disposable income at the 76th percentile and the area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income